Keyboard shortcuts

 Parameters

-• value: Value to convert
+• value: value (required): Value to convert

 Errors

-• If value is a string or byte string that doesn't parse to a float, or an inconvertible type such as an array
+• If value is a string or byte string that doesn’t parse to a float

 Examples